scrtlabs/SecretNetwork/x/tokenswap/docs/README.md

 * Compile the code, and run the chain in a container

-`docker build -f .\Dockerfile_build -t secretnetwork .`
+`docker build -f .\Dockerfile_build -t enigmachain .`

 * run the container

-`docker run secretnetwork --name secretnetwork`
+`docker run enigmachain --name enigmachain`

 * Open a shell

-`docker exec -it /bin/bash secretnetwork`
+`docker exec -it /bin/bash enigmachain`

 * Show the random seed accounts: